gear-foundation/academy/docs/03-intermediate/02-message-receiving/testing_handle_reply.md

 # Testing

-Let's verify the functionality of the programs discussed in the preceding section by using the `gtest` library, which you should already be familiar with from the basic course.
+Let's verify the functionality of the programs discussed in the previous section by using the `gtest` library, which was discussed in the basic course.

 1. Create a testing environment:
 ```rust